Lattice 0.6 - Automatic, Fine-Grained Parallelization

 “Fearless Concurrency”

-Writing parallel code is really hard.
-You have to keep track of which values are being written from which threads, otherwise you’ll run into race conditions, deadlocks, or worse.
-If you’ve ever worked with Unity’s job system directly, you’ll know to what lengths Unity goes to keep race conditions from happening.
+Writing parallel code is hard.
+It’s easy to run into race conditions, deadlocks, or worse.
+If you’ve ever worked with Unity’s job system directly, you’ll know that Unity goes to great lengths to catch race conditions.

 In a lot of ways, Lattice is just a really fancy scheduler for Unity’s job system.
 It manages the inputs and outputs of each function, and figures out where to store intermediate values.